 Hirebotics’ Cobot Welder comes with its cloud-based Beacon software which provides them full control over the interface.
 They are then able to roll out new features and requests easily and fast to their users.
-Combine these quick feature implementations to their in-app support chat and videos and you have very responsive company support.
-This makes them stand out as they are able to provide feedback in hours and not days or weeks!
+Combine these quick feature implementations to their in-app support chat and videos and you have very responsive company support - 2 minutes average response time!
+This makes them stand out as they are able to provide feedback in minutes and not days or weeks!

 The manufacturing and fabrication industry faces many challenges due to skills shortages and changes in production techniques.
 Larger firms that have the capital available are pricing SMEs out of the industry by embracing automation at every stage of the process.